CO18347/Calculator-with-various-features/README.md

 # Calculator-with-various-features
-> A web page is created which displays a calculator which can do the following functions
+> A web page is created that displays a calculator which can do the following functions
 - Do all the basic operations
 - Can solve expressions
 - It can calculate area of circle and square